Here’s what you need to know about aluminum.

-Many fear that because aluminum is metal, like most metal products aluminum decking on an aluminum boat dock will eventually rust.
+Many fear that because aluminum is metal, like most metal products, it will rust.
+So, would an aluminum dock rust?

 Even so, the fact of the matter is that aluminum does not rust; however, aluminum can corrode.